Raghuram-Veeramallu/raghuram-veeramallu.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: <a href='https://twin-cities.umn.edu'>University of Minnesota</a>.
+Minneapolis, MN.

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>Saint Paul, MN 55114</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Hi!
+I am Hari, a MS Data Science graduate student at the College of Science and Engineering at the University of Minnesota.

+Previously, I completed my Bachelors in Computer Science and Engineering with a minor in Mathematics from [Shiv Nadar University](https://snu.edu.in/home), India.
+After my bachelors, I worked as a Data Engineer at [Josh Technology Group](https://www.joshtechnologygroup.com/) where I developed ETL scipts for warehousing and developed predictive models for [CalyxPod](https://www.pod.ai/) to reduce recruitment costs.
+Post that, I worked as a Software Development Engineer 1 at [Amazon](https://www.aboutamazon.com/) working on a confidential project which we launched as [BuyWithPrime](https://buywithprime.amazon.com/).

+My interests lie around the fields of Big Data and Computer Vision.